dalmura/infrastructure/sites/indigo/docs/CLUSTER-MGMT-SIDERO.md

 kubectl --kubeconfig kubeconfigs/dal-k8s-mgmt-1 -n sidero-system patch deployments.apps sidero-controller-manager --patch-file patches/dal-k8s-mgmt-1-sidero-rpi4.yaml deployment.apps/sidero-controller-manager patched
 ```

+It will take a minute as a new version of the sidero-controller-manager pod is deployed and the old one is terminated.

 You should now have a patched Sidero that supports rpi4s!